lplit/darewise-test/README.md

 - For k8s deployments, we could write a helm chart.
 - For k8s, secrets management is currently inexistent
+- Add kubernetes liveness and readiness probes

 ## Testing

 For the sake of this test only very rudimentary testing was implemented.
-Proper testing should be implemented, with sequential/behavioral tests: create, verify, delete, verify.
+Proper testing should be implemented, with sequential/behavioral tests: create>verify>delete>verify.
 Those were done manually for the sake of this test, but should be implemented.
-It could be achieved with Cucumber syntax, using *Behave* for example.
+It could be achieved with Cucumber syntax, using [Behave][behave] for example, or vanilla [pytest][pytest].

+Adding the Poetry testing tasks to the CI pipeline, or docker stages to automate the testing would be beneficial.

 Input sanitization is not implemented at all.
-This leads to *schemathesis* being able to parse garbage into the database:
+This leads to *schemathesis* being able to post garbage into the database:
 ```json
 {
     _id: ObjectId('625daad14dfd9b8252c16887'),